I can do all things through Christ who strengthens me

 After learning and practicing the craft of building bows and getting frustrated with a lack of a centralized, updated resource on the subject, Brian launched The Bowyer's Journal magazine in 2005 and served as editor, publisher, graphics designer and secretary.
 The publication caught on quickly and subscribers in over 35 countries were enjoying it when it was purchased by a publisher from Wisconsin four years later.
 The magazine was expanded and is now being published as TradArcher's World and can still be found on newsstands.
 Brian also founded and organized the Traditional & Primitive Archery Expo and the Ohio Valley Hunting Expo, hosting and promoting several outdoor expositions annually around the region.

 Today he still enjoys contributing to numerous publications.
 His freelance writing pieces have appeared in Primitive Archer, Traditional Bowhunter and PA Game News to name a few.
-He is currently the editor of Pennsylvania Bowhunter, the magazine of the United Bowhunters Of Pennsylvania, where he has served as editor and columnist for many years.
+He is currently the editor of Pennsylvania Bowhunter magazine where he has served as editor and columnist for many years.
 Brian is also a Pro Staff member of Global Outfitters and Contributing Editor for their Outdoor University.
+Brian has recently become the Director of Media Operations for the United Bowhunters Of Pennsylvania.

 Of course Brian prefers a fallen log or a tractor seat to his office chair and a bow and arrow or bag of seed to a keyboard so be patient when sending e-mails or leaving phone messages.
 But please do not hesitate to call to discuss your next project, he will stop what he is doing to help you out.